tim-gg/battleship-game/README.md

 # BattleshipGame
-\n -this is a simple and native classic Battleship game written in Python using PyGame

-\n -compiled for OsX using PyWright
+  -this is a simple and native classic Battleship game written in Python using PyGame -compiled for OsX using PyWright

 Controls:
 WASD - move an aim or a ship